KShilina/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack multipage web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+**_BEWARE:_ This library was published for learning purposes.
+It is _not_ intended for use in production-grade software.**

 ## Project Goals and Outcomes
-- To build an HTTP Server that handles requests from the browser (client)
+* To build an HTTP Server that handles requests from the browser (client)
-- Use advanced JavaScript and Node concepts and learn more about Express framework
+* Use advanced JavaScript and Node concepts and learn more about Express framework
-- The Application build:
+* The Application build:
--with authentication protection
+with authentication protection
--that reacts appropriately to the user's logged-in state, -and permits the user to create, read, update, and delete (CRUD) a simple entity (e.g. blog posts, URL shortener).
+* that reacts appropriately to the user's logged-in state,
+* and permits the user to create, read, update, and delete (CRUD) a simple entity (e.g. blog posts, URL shortener).

 ## Final Product